 "Sore loser!" she accused with a wide grin.

-She tossed back her long dark hair.
-"I don't think he'd care as long as something else wasn't fake."
+She tossed back her long, dark hair.
+"I don't think he'd care as long as something else isn't fake."

 Rita, who had been drinking Margaritas steadily, burst into laughter.
 "He's a man, cousin, he doesn't care what's fake as long as it looks good."
 Her tone had a bitter edge as she asked, "Did I tell you Paul's new girlfriend has a set she's proud cost the same as her parents' cruise to the Bahamas?"

 Amy put down her wineglass to hug her cousin.
 "I'm sorry he hurt you.
 I know how much you loved him."

 Rita shook her head.
 "I don't love him anymore.
 I hate him.
 I even wrote a poem about how much I hate him."

 We were starting to attract attention.
 Maybe it was the volume of our conversation.
 In some bizarre fashion, alcohol acted like a Sonorous Charm.
 I asked our friendly barkeep for another Mexican beer and then said, "No. Don't even think about it, lovely Rita, mental meter maid."

 "Maybe it would help," Liz piped up.
 "Like therapy."